 Maximum Time Frame: Our 67% attendance rate means that you must complete the course within 150% of the contract end date.
 For example, your contract says that you will complete the course in 11 months.
 You could do that if you had perfect attendance according to your contract.
 However, maybe you were sick a few times, or had to take a few personal days; you might not finish in the 11 months your contract states.
 But, as long as you attend at a 67% rate, you will be in satisfactory progress.
-Therefore, instead of completing in 11 months, you must complete within 16 1⁄2 months (150% from the contract end date (11 x 1 $\frac{1}{2} = 16 \frac{1}{2}$)) to be considered making satisfactory attendance progress.
-In the event that you do not complete within the maximum time frame, you may continue in school, however, you will convert to a cash pay basis.
+Therefore, instead of completing in 11 months, you must complete within 16 $\frac{1}{2}$ months (150% from the contract end date (11 x 1 $\frac{1}{2}$ = 16 $\frac{1}{2}$)) to be considered making satisfactory attendance progress.
+In the event that you do not complete within the maximum time frame, you will be withdrawn/terminated from the program.
+However, you may re-enroll but will convert to a cash pay basis.
+You would return in same SAP as when withdrawn.